Have Fun Learning Halloween Social Routines with Play

-- For articulation errors, there are so many costumes and candies, you are sure to find something that will get them practicing their target sound.
+- For articulation errors, there are so many costumes and candies that you are sure to find something to get them practicing their target sound.
 Some ideas for the common L, R, S errors that could come up in conversations at Halloween are:

 - I’ll wear a ____ costume.

 - I’d really like to get ______.

 - I’d like to get more ___.

 Books and play, of course!
 Combined is even better.
 Keeping the language simple, in a repetitive routine, lets kids get lots of practice.

 Shoeboxes are so useful for making therapy materials!
 Glue on some construction paper, draw a door and some pumpkins, or just decorate it with some Halloween stickers.
 Then, punch a hole to tie some string into so you can open and close the door easily.
 Look what a fun Halloween activity you have!

 Play using shoebox props imitates the real routine and can easily support symbol use/exchange as well as verbal language, eliciting the repetitive phrases listed above.
 Start by having a new friend inside the box every day.
 Getting excited about what new toy was inside can help preschoolers with transition problems do it easily.
 An added bonus for starting your sessions with play!

 Introduce the name of the costume, and do the trick or treat routine before moving on to the ‘work’ you need to accomplish that session.
 After a book and some activities that reinforce the skills being worked on, the kids can have a little free play with the toys at the end of the session.
 Toys, where the costumes come on and off, are certainly worth keeping your eyes peeled for when you are at garage sales!